 Many large industries will have CRMs that are specialized for the industry.
 Depending on what your needs are, it can be worth looking into these as they should have features that work with your particular needs.

-Possible downsides here can be price, since they have a smaller potential customer-base to sell to and also because they can structure their pricing to leverage known profit centers of the industry, as opposed to the more general pricing that is found in standard CRMs.
+Possible downsides here can be price, since they have a smaller potential customer base to sell to and also because they can structure their pricing to leverage known profit centers of the industry, as opposed to the more general pricing that is found in standard CRMs.

 Should You Build Your Own CRM?